-Director of the Center for Science Writings
+TO: John Horgan, Director of the Center for Science Writings, Stevens Institute of Technology, Hoboken, New Jersey

-Most recent email: Monday, 26 August 2019 @ 9:53 AM
+Fourth email: Monday, 26 August 2019 @ 9:53 AM

 Dear John:

-You may not be aware of a page of references to your work on our site, Horgan, John (located here: https://81018.com/2015/04/25/horgan/ ).
+You may not be aware of a page of references to your work on our site.
+On following the work of John Horgan (located here: https://81018.com/2015/04/25/horgan/ ).

 We’ve been at it now for over eight years and our progress is ever-so-slow — there is so much to learn.
-But, until somebody shoots down that chart –https://81018.com/chart/ — we’ll tarry on.
+But, until somebody shoots down that chart — https://81018.com/chart/ — we’ll tarry on.

 We send you warm thanks for all your work and abundant wishes for its continuation!